-Enemies either reduce us to weakness or they might expose the weaknesses we didn’t know we had.
+Enemies can reduce us in weakness or they might expose the weaknesses we didn’t know we had.
 In the days of city states, if a city wanted to be secure the people had to plan and prepare for how to reinforce it.
-Shoring up the defenses is important for preparation.
-If we fail to prepare, then when the battle occurs, wherever the weaknesses lie, is where the enemy exploits.
+Reinforcing the defenses was important for preparation.
+If we fail to prepare our defenses then when the battle occurs, wherever the weaknesses lie, is where the enemy will exploit.

 We have spiritual fortifications that must be reinforced.

-What areas do we leave open for attack?
+How do God’s people leave themselves open for attack?

-- A vice is something we feel dependent on and can be a route of attack.
-Whether they are vices such as alcohol or smoking, when we are dependent on something for our well being, dependence gives opportunity for fear and fear is a tool of the enemy.
+A Vice is something we feel dependent on and can be a route of attack.
+Whether the vice is alcohol, smoking, or even food, anything that makes us dependent on something for our well being gives opportunity for fear and fear is a tool of the enemy.

-- Safety is another inroad for fear.
-If I am worried about my health or someone I know then any threat to that safety brings with it a recoil from trusting in God’s provision.
-It is impossible to cover every threat we have, there is a point where we simply have to trust God’s provision; this might be with someone who oversees treatment or a process that is out of our control…the goal is to place everything under His control.
+Safety is another inroad for fear.
+If I am worried about my health then any threat brings with it a reaction to secure protection, often leading to forgetting God’s provision.
+It is impossible to prevent every threat, there’s a point when it’s necessary to trust God’s provision; this might be with someone who oversees treatment or a process that is out of our control…the goal is to place everything under His control.

-- Change can be very distressing.
+Change can be very distressing.
 When my environment changes around me there is uncertainty.
-We we lack certainty in our lives we lack control.
+We might lack certainty in our lives and feel the lack of control.
 For those who want to maintain control over everything, there is a point when it becomes impossible.
-We must ask ourselves if we will finally trust God or do you try and hold onto everything as long as you can?
+We must ask ourselves if we will finally trust God or continue to hold onto everything as long as we can.

 1 Corinthians 15:56 “The sting of death is sin, and the strength of sin is the law.”

-According to the One who stands on the other side of death, the power of death has been vanquished at the cross for those who believe.
+The Lord is the One who holds the key to life, the power of death has been vanquished at the cross for those who believe.
 Death was the one card Satan used to hold that held any kind of victory and he lost it when Jesus arose from the grave—Victorious!

 Hosea 13:14 “I will ransom them from the power of Sheol; I will redeem them from Death.
 Where, O Death, are your plagues?
 Where, O Sheol, is your sting?
 Compassion is hidden from My eyes.”

-Those who went before Christ were held captive by the power of death.
-The Moral law brought condemnation upon all who offended it and there simply was no recourse.
-The sacrifice of guilt offerings only subdued the immediate offense, it couldn’t satisfy the condition by which man had been placed under—the expectation of perfection.
+Before Christ people were held captive by the power of death.
+The Moral law brought condemnation upon all who offended it and there was no recourse but the sacrifice of animals.
+The guilt offerings only fulfilled the immediate offense, they couldn’t satisfy the judgement of sin by which man had been placed under—the expectation of perfection was impossible to grasp.

-When God originally formed Creation, it was made after His own nature—
+When God formed Creation, it was made after His own nature—

 When man sinned, Creation became corrupt.
-All of Creation has been changed because of this rebellion.
+All of Creation has been changed because of mankind’s rebellion.

 When people bring accusation against God’s Creation, against all that they see as being devoid of love or reflected in hate…they bring accusations against their own nature.